ov-1-kenobi/dach/README.md

 #### (English 'roof')
 ### Pronunciation: /dock/ (dahkh)

-- **Dach** - A structure that covers the top of a building and provides protection from the elements.
+- A structure that covers the top of a building and provides protection from the elements.
-- **Dach** - A part of a vehicle that covers the interior space.
+- A part of a vehicle that covers the interior space.

 # DACH Stack Project Template